top

 Spouses In Connecticut do not need to prove "grounds" in order to obtain a divorce.
 The Court will issue a judgment of divorce on the ground that the marriage has "irretrievably broken down."
 People refer to this as a "no-fault" divorce.
 Fault can be considered by the court, however, in determining the financial orders (alimony and assignment of property).
 Link to Article: Marital Misconduct: Does It Count?
 Fault generally makes a difference in the court's award when the fault is substantial and it substantially contributes to the breakdown of the marriage or the loss of marital assets.
 Fault plays less of a role in modern divorce than people think; courts and lawyers are more focused on how the finances and other issues can be handled fairly and equitably.

-See Court House Guide - a table of Connecticut Judicial Districts, towns served by each, addresses and phone numbers.
+Where you must file: See Court House Guide - a table of Connecticut Judicial Districts, towns served by each, addresses and phone numbers.
 For additional information, including travel directions and office hours, see the State's judicial website page.

 Residency Requirement

 One party must have been domiciled continuously in Connecticut for a period of 12 months prior to the date that the Court issues the judgment.
 You may file for divorce without meeting the 12-month residency requirement as long as you meet the requirement on the date of the divorce.
-There are other exceptions as well: the reason for the divorce arose after you and your spouse moved to Connecticut, if you were Connecticut residents before going on duty which took you out of state, or if you were previously a resident of Connecticut and moved back to Connecticut with the intent of making Connecticut your permanent residence.
+There are other exceptions as well: if the reason for the divorce arose after you and your spouse moved to Connecticut, if you were Connecticut residents before going on duty which took you out of state, or if you were previously a resident of Connecticut and moved back to Connecticut with the intent of making Connecticut your permanent residence.

 Costs

-• Court Filing Fee: $225.00
+• Court Filing Fee: $350.00 (eff.
+July 1, 2012)

-• Sheriff's Fee: $30-50
+• Sheriff's Fee: $50-$75 (unless waived)

 • Parenting Education Class: $125.00 per party

-• Certified Copy of Decree: $25
+• Certified Copy of Decree: $25 per party

 Automatic Restraining Orders

-Automatic restraining orders are entered upon the issuance of a complaint for divorce.
-Read the full text of the official orders.
+The "Automatic Orders" are restraining orders which are entered upon the issuance of a complaint for divorce.
 The orders are binding upon the plaintiff (person who files for the divorce) at the time the papers are issued and are binding on the defendant spouse at the time the papers are served.
 The purpose of the automatic orders is to provide a cooling off period to maintain the status quo and to deter the parties from raiding assets or taking other steps to disadvantage the other spouse at the outset of a divorce.
 The secondary purpose of the automatic orders is to save the parties the expense of filing motions for restraining orders and certain discovery motions at the beginning of each case.
 For example, the automatic orders restrain (prohibit) the parties from:

 • withdrawing large amounts of funds,